simoncblyth/opticks/notes/issues/U4Stack_Linux_Darwin_difference.rst

 Huh fixing that one appears to get all consumption tagged : thats unbelievable : expecting raft of reemission issues ?
 --------------------------------------------------------------------------------------------------------------------------

-* unless reemission is disabled ? it isnt
+* unless reemission is disabled ? it isnt : suspect material lacks necessary props

 ::